BasicOrganizer/basicorganizer.github.io/basiccycle-policy.md

 This is not a certification of compliance with every requirement of every jurisdiction.
 Laws and store rules change, and an independent developer cannot guarantee that every scenario is covered.

 The developer does not receive cycle data through the app.
-For information voluntarily sent by email, the legal basis is described under User Rights.
+For information voluntarily sent by email, the applicable legal basis is determined as described under User Rights.

 International transfer: cycle databases are not transferred to developer servers.
 Email may be processed in jurisdictions where the mail providers operate (which may include countries outside the user's home country).